-Even more south, you find Tarragona.
-Back in the days of the Roman empire, Tarragona was more important than Barcelona.
-Today, you can visit a well-preserved Colosseum, a lovely, smallish town with own beaches.
-Those beaches are also worth it to pay a visit.
+Back in the days of the Roman empire, Tarragona was more important than Barna.
+Today, you can visit a well-preserved Colosseum and explore the extensive Roman ruins that are scattered throughout the city.

 Even better if you plan your visit in Tarragona during the Tarraco Viva festival.
 Then you will experience yourself how the Roman life was.

 Reaching Tarragona is very simple, you just need to take a train from Estacio de Sants.

 Horta de Sant Joan is a tiny village at the edge of Catalonia.
 It takes you 2-3 hours by car to get here, and you can slide down a river canyon.

 When it comes to activities around Catalonia, of course, there are as well lots of cool sports activities to join, no surprise, right?
 Just drive up to the Pyrenees Mountains, and there are numerous ski resorts you can pick.